 Only the Integrator role is active in the device.
 The network configuration is set to static IP.

-If you have installed the Integrator on a virtual machine, you have to use the device key in order to reset the devices ( $\rightarrow$ p.
-15).
+If you have installed the Integrator on a virtual machine

+- only the Integrator only roles are available (→ p.
+20). - you have to use the device key in order to reset the devices (p.
+22).

 Resetting the device